-8. SECTORAL SITUATION ANALYSIS
+6. SECTORAL SITUATION ANALYSIS

-The social capital formation sector of Provincial Government is lead by the Department of Social Services and with the Department of Poverty Alleviation as a support Department.
+The social capital formation sector of Provincial Government is lead by the Department of Social Services with Community Safety as a support Department.
 Our services focus on creating an enabling environment through enhancing safety, to ensure that growth takes place in the Western Cape.
 As well as building levels of social capital in communities, with an emphasis on the youth sector.
-In this regard, cooperation and co-ordination with all other Provincial Departments is essential to ensure a committed process.
+In this regard, co-operation and co-ordination with all other Provincial Departments is essential to ensure a committed process.